MitchStevens/purescript-spec-halogen/README.md

       stateShouldSatisfy \s -> s.numUsers == 1
 ```

-Components are created and destroyed during every test

 ## Linguistic choices

 A Halogen component has a large number of type variables that constrain operations on the component.